mozilla-conduit/suite/README.md

-# Conduit Demo
+# Conduit Suite

-Interactive demo of Mozilla's code-submission pipeline.
+Suite created to run all connected Conduit projects locally.
+Works as an interactive demo of Mozilla's code-submission pipeline.

 ## Installation